ISISComputingGroup/ibex_developers_manual/Jenkins-Trouble-Shooting.md

 This is usually caused by an `index.lock` file not having been removed correctly during a previous git operation.
 This file should only exist when git is running, if there are no git processes executing on that repository then there should be no `index.lock` file present.

 You can search the workspace for these files, but there is a now a program to do this for you (which also checks for running git processes).
 See `\\isis\shares\ISIS_Experiment_Controls\git_lock_clean`

+## [Office365connector] Matched status 'FAILURE' for webhook with name 'Office 365'.

+This is not an error with the `Office365connector`, it is reporting that the connector is being run because it had been configured to match a 'FAILURE' state and the build had failed.
+The real reason for build failure is earlier in the log file.